andersonrss/gs_composer/README.md

 ### How to run

 The first step to get started is to generate the necessary sublicks.
-To do that, in **gs_composer/** directory, run the following command line:
+To do that, in root directory, run the following command line:

 ```
 python3 sublicks_generator.py